- Councils & Projects

 Facility Performance and Sustainability Programs

-Building Enclosure Council (BEC) National – BEC facilitates a network of affiliated architects, engineers, contractors, manufacturers and others located in major cities across the United States.
-The local Councils provide a forum for the construction industry to address building enclosures—the exterior systems of buildings that play such a critical role in building performance and energy efficiency.
-BECs offer industry professionals an opportunity to exchange valuable information relating to successful building enclosure design through meetings and sharing of resources.
-BEC was established as an initiative of the Building Enclosure Technology and Environment Council (BETEC) of the National Institute of Building Sciences and the American Institute of Architects.
+Building Enclosure Council (BEC) National – BEC National facilitates a network of affiliated architects, engineers, contractors, manufacturers and others located in major cities across the United States.
+A joint initiative of the National Institute of Building Sciences Building Enclosure Technology and Environment Council (BETEC) and the American Institute of Architects, the local BECs provide a forum for the construction industry to address building enclosures, which play such a critical role in building performance and energy efficiency.

-National Mechanical Insulation Committee (NMIC) – The Institute formed the NMIC to provide a forum for the improvement of information on the performance, use, testing and standardization of mechanical insulation in buildings and industrial facilities.
-The committee developed the Mechanical Insulation Design Guide (MIDG) on the Whole Building Design Guide website.
+National Mechanical Insulation Committee (NMIC) – The NMIC provides a forum to address the performance, use, testing and standardization of mechanical insulation in buildings and industrial facilities.
+The NMIC develops the Mechanical Insulation Design Guide (MIDG), available on the WBDG Whole Building Design Guide® web portal.

 Information Resources and Technologies Programs

-WBDG Whole Building Design Guide – WBDG is a comprehensive, Internet-based portal to a wide range of federal and private sector, building-related guidance, criteria & technology.
-It creatively links information across traditional professional disciplines to encourage integrated thinking and a "whole building” performance.
-Users can access WBDG information through a series of “levels” by way of three major categories: 1) Design Guidance (including Building Types, Space Types, Design Objectives, Design Disciplines, and Product and Systems); 2) Project Management (including Delivery Teams, Planning & Development, Delivery and Controls and Commissioning) and 3) Operation and Maintenance (including Real Property Inventory and Computerized Maintenance Management Systems.)
+WBDG Whole Building Design Guide® – WBDG is a comprehensive, internet-based portal to a wide range of federal- and private-sector building-related guidance criteria and technology.
+It creatively links information across traditional professional disciplines to encourage integrated thinking and “whole building” performance.
+Users can access WBDG information through a series of “levels” by way of three major categories: 1) Design Guidance; 2) Project Management; and 3) Operation and Maintenance.
 The WBDG includes a comprehensive library of over 12,000 design criteria, other construction documents and executable programs from federal and private organizations.

 ProjNetSM – Project extranet (ProjNetSM) is an internet-based service that allows the secure exchange and processing of design and construction information among authorized business partners.
-ProjNetSM offers a suite of tools to manage owner-related business processes including design reviews, bidder inquiry, requests for information and construction submittals reviews.
-ProjNetSM facilitates the formal oversight, control, review, management, and secure exchange of complex project documents among and between all project stakeholders.
+ProjNetSM offers a suite of tools to manage owner-related business processes, including design reviews, bidder inquiry, requests for information and construction submittal reviews.
+ProjNetSM facilitates the formal oversight, control, review, management and secure exchange of complex project documents among and between all project stakeholders.

-Building Research Information Knowledgebase (BRIK) – The National Institute of Building Sciences and the American Institute of Architects are collaborating on the development of BRIK, an interactive portal offering online access to peer-reviewed research projects and case studies in all facets of building, from pre-design through occupancy and reuse.
+Building Research Information Knowledgebase (BRIK) – The National Institute of Building Sciences and the American Institute of Architects collaborate on the development of BRIK, an interactive portal to support incorporation of multidisciplinary research in the design, construction and operation of high-performance buildings.
+BRIK offers online access to peer-reviewed research and case studies in all facets of building, from predesign through occupancy and reuse.